tytydraco/yessleep/out/I_Hunted_The_Wendigo_That_Ate_My_Sister.md

 I’m going back into those woods.
 I need to burn a Wendigo.
 But I didn’t want Lexi to have died without anyone knowing what happened to her.
 I may not be able to come back out of those woods.

 Honestly, I would like to believe my mind snapped from the intensity of what happened.
 But didn’t people say crazy people don’t know they’re crazy?
 I knew the vast empty hunger was insane.
 I knew this cold running through my body wasn’t natural.
 And I know sane people don’t start chewing layers off their lips.
+I'm scared of what I'm becoming.

 Crazy or a Wendigo.
 Either way, I loved my sister and fire should solve this problem before I pass it on to someone else.